electrode-io/electrode-native/docs/cli/cauldron/add/file.md

 #### Examples

-- `ern cauldron add file /Users/username/bar.json foo/bar.json`
+- `ern cauldron add file /etc/example.json data/example.json`
-Add the file `bar.json` from local directory `/Users/username` to the `foo` directory of the Cauldron.
+Add the file `example.json` from local directory `/etc` to the `data` directory of the Cauldron.

-- `ern cauldron add file /Users/username/bar.json foo/new.json`
+- `ern cauldron add file /etc/example.json data/new.json`
-Add the file `bar.json` from local directory `/Users/username` to the `foo` directory of the Cauldron.
+Add the file `example.json` from local directory `/etc` to the `data` directory of the Cauldron.
 Rename the file to `new.json` in the Cauldron.

 #### Related commands